tsgates/arch-wiki-markdown/wiki/Java_Runtime_Environment_Fonts.md

 Java Runtime Environment Fonts
 ==============================

-> Summary

-Instructions are given to improve the display of fonts in Java applications when using Oracle's Java Runtime Environment

-> Related
+Related articles

-Fonts: Information on adding fonts and font recommendations

-Font Configuration: Font setup and beautification

-MS Fonts: Adding Microsoft fonts and mimicking Windows' font settings
+-   Fonts
+-   Font Configuration
+-   MS Fonts

-X Logical Font Description: The core X server font system
+-   X Logical Font Description

 Some users may find the default Java fonts or the display mode of fonts in Java applications to be unpleasant.
 Several methods to improve the